Krillere/Expressions/README.md

 - ~~Functions as first-class-citizens~~ (Somewhat done)
 - ~~Generics~~ (Done)
 - Variadic functions
-- Type conversions (Will be implemented as functions, like Scheme (number->String sort of))
 - Validating (Scope check, type check and so on.
 Currently performed by the C++ compiler)

 ## Project structure